the-argus/okaylib/README.md

       submitting coroutines upon construction?)
 - [ ] fmtlib included for IO, all types mentioned above include formatters
 - [ ] all okaylib types have nlohmann json serialization defined
+- [ ] Zig buildsystem module which makes it easy to import it into a zig project and propagate up information about compilation flags (get an error if you do something like enable bounds checking but a library youre calling into explicitly disables them)
+- [ ] One day, far down the line: c++ modules support for zig build system, add c++ modules support to okaylib.
-- [ ] context contains an "allocator allocator" so you can refer to allocators in a serializable way (not by pointer)?
+- [ ] (maybe) context contains an array of allocators so you can refer to allocators in a serializable way (not by pointer)?
+Could be possible for users who don't use pointers and only allocator handles to trivially serialize their whole program to binary

 ## TODO